Requirements management

 Impact analysis is the process of assessing the consequences of a change.
 A traceability matrix helps with impact analysis.
 A requirements traceability matrix is a set of links between requirements and other artifacts, such as design and code elements.
 It also links functional requirements to higher-level user requirements, business requirements, business rules, and system requirements.
 For products in some fields, like aviation, regulations dictate that you can trace requirements forward to design and code.

-Non-functional requirements often don’t trace forward to code.
-Some non-functional requirements, like for security, trace forward to functional requirements, like authentication, that in turn do trace forward to code.
+Quality attribute requirements often don’t trace forward to code.
+Some quality attribute requirements, like for security, trace forward to functional requirements, like authentication, that in turn do trace forward to code.

 For all but the smallest projects, manually maintaining traceability is impractical.
 Commercial RM tools often offer traceability functionality.
 You still have to manually add most links, but then the tool can assist with changes.